dmauser/AzureVM-Router/README.md

 # Deploy Azure VM as Router

-Deploy Azure VM (Linux or Windows) with IP forwarder enabled to be used as Router
+Deploy Azure VM (Linux or Windows) with IP forwarder enabled to be used as Router.
+All deployments in this document assumes you have already and existing Virtual Network (VNET) and Subnet.

 ## Deploy a single Linux VM as Router (IPv4)